-Shareholders will be asked to pass an ordinary resolution in favour of the appointment of the firm of KPMG LLP, Chartered Professional Accountants, as the auditors of the Corporation, to hold office until the close of the next annual meeting of Shareholders of the Corporation, and to authorize the Board to fix their remuneration as such.
-KPMG LLP has been the auditors of the Corporation since August 2011.
+Shareholders will be asked to pass an ordinary resolution in favour of the appointment of the firm of KPMG LLP ("KPMG"), Chartered Professional Accountants, as the auditors of the Corporation, to hold office until the close of the next annual meeting of Shareholders of the Corporation, and to authorize the Board to fix their remuneration as such.
+KPMG has been the auditors of the Corporation since August 2011.

-It is the intention of the persons named in the enclosed form of proxy, if not expressly directed to the contrary, to vote proxies in favour of the appointment of KPMG LLP as the auditors of the Corporation and to authorize the Board to fix their remuneration as such.
+It is the intention of the persons named in the enclosed form of proxy, if not expressly directed to the contrary, to vote proxies in favour of the appointment of KPMG as the auditors of the Corporation and to authorize the Board to fix their remuneration as such.

-The following table summarizes the fees billed to the Corporation for external audit and other services rendered by KPMG LLP in the years ended December 31, 2020 and 2019:
+The following table summarizes the fees billed to the Corporation by its auditors, KPMG, for external audit and other services for the years ended December 31, 2021 and 2020:

-Fees 2020 2019
+Fees 2021 2020

-Audit Fees (1) \$451,350 \$336,000
+Audit Fees (1) \$418,370 \$451,350

 Audit-Related Fees (2) - -

-Tax Fees (3) \$26,550 \$105,514
+Tax Fees (3) \$26,221 \$26,550

 All Other Fees (4) - -

-Total \$477,900 \$441,514
+Total \$444,591 \$477,900

-- (1) "Audit Fees" consist of fees for the audit of the Corporation's annual financial statements and the review of the Corporation's quarterly financial statements, as well as services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) "Audit-Related Fees" consist of fees for assurance and related services that are reasonably related to the performance of the audit or the review of the Corporation's financial statements and are not reported under the heading of "Audit Fees" above. - (3) "Tax Fees" consist of fees for professional services rendered for tax compliance, tax advice and tax planning.
-During 2020 and 2019, such fees related to the preparation and filing of Birchcliff's corporate income tax returns and other tax-related work. - (4) "All Other Fees" consist of fees for products and services other than those described under the headings of "Audit Fees", "Audit-Related Fees" and "Tax Fees" above
+(1) "Audit Fees" consist of fees for the audit of the Corporation's annual financial statements and the review of the Corporation's quarterly financial statements, as well as services that are normally provided in connection with statutory and regulatory filings or engagements.

+(2) "Audit-Related Fees" consist of fees for assurance and related services that are reasonably related to the performance of the audit or the review of the Corporation's financial statements and are not reported under the heading of "Audit Fees" above.

+(3) "Tax Fees" consist of fees for professional services rendered for tax compliance, tax advice and tax planning.
+During 2021 and 2020, such fees related to the preparation and filing of Birchcliff's corporate income tax returns and other tax-related work.

+(4) "All Other Fees" consist of fees for products and services other than those described under the headings of "Audit Fees", "Audit-Related Fees" and "Tax Fees" above.